Lazy Online Gradient Descent is Universal on Polytopes: Terminology and Problem Setup

-The Subgradient algorithm is among the simplest and most familiar algorithms for online linear optimisation.
-Subgradient has antagonistic regret $O(\sqrt N)$.
-For the original proof see \cite{Z}.
+Online Gradient Descent is among the simplest and most familiar algorithms for online linear optimisation.
+For the original proof that Gradient Descent has $O(\sqrt N)$ regret see \cite{Z}.
 For a modern exposition see Chapter 2 of \cite{Purple1}.
-For a self-contained proof of the anytime case see \cite{Paper1} Appendix A.
+For a self-contained proof of the anytime case see Appendix E.

-\begin{theorem} Given cost vectors $b_1.b_2,\ldots, b_N$ with all $\|b_i\| \le L$ Algorithm 1 with parameter $\eta$ has regret satisfying
+\begin{theorem} \normalfont \normalfont Given cost vectors $b_1.b_2,\ldots, b_N$ with all $\|b_i\| \le L$ Algorithm 1 with parameter $\eta$ has regret satisfying

 for $\|\X\|= \max\{\|x -y_1\|: x \in \X\}$ and $D = \max\{\|x-y\|: x,y \in \X\}$ the diameter of $\X$.
 In particular for $y_1 \in \X$ and $\eta = \|\X\|/2L$ we have

 \end{theorem}